Other comments

 To simplify the administrative formalities related to the employment of foreign nationals, the Belgian government has adopted a number of measures jointly referred to as "Limosa" (Dutch abbreviation for cross-country information system).

-In the long run, the Limosa project will lead to the creation of an electronic platform through which one can apply for various permits.
-For now, the Limosa project adds an additional administrative obligation for employers.
+The Limosa project is an electronic platform through which one can apply for various permits.
 The first step of the Limosa project places an obligation on employers that employ foreign nationals in Belgian territory and self-employed individuals that perform their activities on Belgian territory to communicate information regarding the professional activities to the Belgian government (i.e., through a mandatory prior electronic notification of employment/self-employed activities).

 The mandatory Limosa notification applies to all employees and self-employed individuals who temporarily or partially work in Belgium and usually work in another country or are hired abroad.
 There are various exemptions from the mandatory notification including (subject to certain conditions) short-term business travel, scientific congresses, foreign government personnel and the assembly and installation of goods.